 If you want to be successful in the long term with any of these treatments, stick to healthy lifestyle changes, too.
 If you’re a smoker, quitting makes it more likely that these treatments will work.

 Angioplasty widens the artery where you have a blockage.
-Your doctor places a thin, flexible tube, called a catheter, into your artery.
+Your doctor places a thin, flexible tube called a catheter into your artery.
 The end of the catheter holds a small balloon that doesn’t have air in it.

 Angioplasty takes 1 to 3 hours.
 You’ll be awake for it, but you’ll get medicine to keep you calm and make sure you don’t feel any pain.
-You usually stay in the hospital less than 24 hours.
+You usually stay in the hospital for less than 24 hours.

-This takes out the plaque build-up from your artery.
+This takes out the plaque buildup from your artery.
 It may be used along with angioplasty to take out hard blockages before the balloon is blown up.
 It may also be used when angioplasty isn’t possible.
 This could be because of where the blockage is or because the plaque is too hard.

 The doctor also uses a catheter in this procedure.
 Instead of a balloon on the end, there’s a tiny tool that removes plaque.
 The tool might be a sharp blade, a grinder, or a laser.
 As with angioplasty, your doctor may place a stent in your artery to help keep it open.

 An atherectomy takes about 2 hours.
 You’ll be awake, but your doctor will give you medicine to keep you calm and make sure you’re not in pain.
-Usually, you stay in the hospital 1 to 2 days.
+Usually, you stay in the hospital for 1 to 2 days.

 Your doctor may try an angioplasty first, but if you have a very large blockage, you might need the bypass.

 This gives your blood a different path to flow through, so it goes around the blockage.
 It’s like taking a detour around a construction site on a highway.
 To make this new path, your surgeon may use a vein from another part of your body.
-Or she might use a special tube made from fabric or plastic.
+Or they might use a special tube made from fabric or plastic.

-She attaches one end of the vein or tube to your artery before the blockage and the other end after the blockage.
+They attach one end of the vein or tube to your artery before the blockage and the other end after the blockage.
 Your blood can now bypass the blockage and flow where it’s needed.

 This surgery takes 2 to 5 hours, and you won’t be awake for it.
 You usually stay in the hospital for 3 to 7 days.
 When you go home, make sure you understand all the instructions your doctor has given you.